-So, rent fees quoted may be deliberately high or low to get the ball rolling, and counter-proposals completely at the other end of the scale.
-This can lead to detailed discussions regarding what true comparable rents are being considered and ways of applying these, even amongst seasoned surveyors and valuers.
+So, rent fees quoted may be deliberately high or low to get the ball rolling and counter-proposals entirely at the other end of the scale.
+This can lead to detailed discussions regarding what actual comparable rents are being considered and ways of applying these, even amongst seasoned surveyors and valuers.

-During these talks you can often refer to other asset management opportunities at the same time.
+During these talks, you can often refer to other asset management opportunities simultaneously.
 So whilst talking about new rents, then maybe a forthcoming lease renewal can be looked at as well, or even a ‘re-geared’ lease where you decide to basically end the current one early and take out another longer one now.

-And part-and-parcel of this are rent inducements to the overall headline rent, for example rent-free periods, or premiums being paid.
+And part-and-parcel of this is rent inducements to the overall headline rent, for example, rent-free periods or premiums being paid.